-Type of Benefits Baseline Scenario Key Benefits Economic Costs of health treatment and services Reduced health problems as a result high for treatment of water and vector of improved access to clean water borne diseases (hepatitis, polio yellow and sanitation. skin, can't eat, crippled, bacteria salmonella, E-coli boils, sores, Reduced heath cost as a result of infections in ears and eyes, protozoa availability of safe potable water giardia vomiting, runny stomach, no availability of sale polable water energy, round worms, whip worms) Low income from crops and capture Employment in rainwater harvesting fishery due to depletion of fishery repairs and maintenance, resources from algal bloom as a result of use of lagoon and seas as toilets. community water tank maintenance of use of fagoon and seas as tonets.
-Loss of income and livelihood assets Employment in construction of self- from food drought (loss of crops, composting toilets during and after agriculture fields) as a result of water the life of the project drought from prolonged days of no rain Sustained income for maintenance of water and SCT systems in schools and community governing council properties.
-I I I I I I I I I I I I I I I I I I I Reduced the loss of livelihood assets like farms and agriculture fields from drought, cyclones and high waves Reduced loss of health services to the communities Reduced health costs as a result of availability of safe potable water
+Type of Benefits Baseline Scenario Key Benefits

+Economic Costs of health treatment and services Reduced health problems as a result

+high for treatment of water and vector of improved access to clean water

+borne diseases (hepatitis, polio yellow and sanitation.

+skin, can't eat, crippled, bacteria salmonella, E-coli boils, sores, Reduced heath cost as a result of

+infections in ears and eyes, protozoa availability of safe potable water

+giardia vomiting, runny stomach, no availability of sure potable water

+energy, round worms, whip worms)

+Low income from crops and capture fishery due to depletion of fishery Employment in rainwater harvesting repairs and maintenance,

+resources from algal bloom as a result community water tank maintenance

+of use of lagoon and seas as toilets. community water tank maintenance

+E

+Loss of income and livelihood assets Employment in construction of self-

+from food drought (loss of crops, composting toilets during and after

+agriculture fields) as a result of water drought from prolonged days of no the life of the project

+rain Sustained income for maintenance

+Tun of water and SCT systems in

+schools and community governing

+council properties.

+Reduced the loss of livelihood

+assets like farms and agriculture

+fields from drought, cyclones and

+high waves

+Reduced loss of health services to

+the communities

+Reduced health costs as a result of

+availability of safe potable water